← Essays

 The essence of the tradition is not a doctrine, but rather a community of spirits from age to age.

 A doctrine can be stored.
 It can be digitized, indexed, retrieved, recombined.
-A community of spirits requires the kind of presence that Tomberg calls concentration without effort: the Magician's gathered silence, the Hermit's walking attention, the quality of consciousness in which an arcanum becomes active rather than merely known.
+A community of spirits requires the kind of presence that Tomberg calls concentration without effort: the Magician's gathered silence and the Hermit's walking attention, the quality of consciousness in which an arcanum becomes active rather than merely known.

 The twenty-two letters enact Christian Hermeticism rather than arguing for it.
 Each letter takes a symbol, a card, and meditates on it until the symbol begins to generate insight.
 The method is the content.
 The reader who follows the meditations is doing Christian Hermeticism, participating in it.
 The letter form ("Dear Unknown Friend") places the reader in the position of the initiate rather than the student.
 There are no masters among Christian Hermeticists, Tomberg writes.
 There is only one Master, above.
 Below, there are only fellow pupils, and they recognize each other because they "love one another."

-The book was published anonymously so that the ideas could be encountered as orphans, without the shelter of a name or a credential or a lineage claim.
-They work on the reader, or fail to work, on their own terms.
+The book was published anonymously so that the ideas could be encountered as orphans, unsheltered by name or credential or lineage.
+They stand or fall on their own terms.
 The author disappears so that the tradition can appear.
 And the tradition is the community of consciousness that forms when the ideas are held with the quality of attention the first letter describes.

 The Johannine church does not replace the Petrine church.
 John, who leaned on his breast and heard the beating of the Master's heart, never claimed the office of directing the body of the Church.
 "He vivifies this body, but he does not direct its actions."
 The heart guards the life of the body and the soul; the head makes decisions, directs, chooses the means.
 Hermeticism is the Johannine current within all culture.
 It keeps the whole thing alive.